ErikYu/tasteAngularJS/notes/01-Scopes.md

 ## NaNs
 1. NaN !== NaN.
 Need special deal.

+## Handle Exceptions
+1. Errors in watchFn and listenerFn should not stop the code.
+2. Do a `try{} catch(){}`

+## Destroying a watch
+1. Remove a watcher by a removal function;
+2. Remove a watcher during a digest cycle: unshift instead of push;
+3. Remove a watcher in another watcher;
+3. Remove several watches in one watch;

+# Scope Methods
 ## $eval - Evaluating the Code in the Context of A Scope

 ## $apply - Integrating External Code With the Digest Cycle